ggleblanc2/bowling-scoreboard/README.md

 You can create a nice looking GUI by using multiple nested `JPanels`.

 The `BowlingScoreboardFrame` class has methods to enable and disable various `JButtons`.
 This helps keep the user from accidently (or deliberately) left-clicking the wrong `JButton`.
 This helps minimize the amount of error checking that the GUI has to perform.
-There's also a method tto repaint the `DrawingPanel` instance.
+There's also a method to repaint the `DrawingPanel` instance.

 The `DrawingPanel` class extends a `JPanel` to create a drawing panel.

-The only time you should extend a Swing component, or any java class, is when you want to override one or more class methods.
+The only time you should extend a Swing component, or any Java class, is when you want to override one or more class methods.
 In the `DrawwingPanel` class, we override the `paintComponent` method to draw or paint the bowling scoreboard.

 I definitely did not code this entire class at one time.
 I coded a little at a time and tested a lot of times.
-The class wasan't designed.
+The class wasn't designed.
 It grew as I needed it to grow.
 And yes, the final result is a brittle mess.
 It works, but that's the only nice thing i can say about the drawing code.

 The `AddBowlerDialog` is a `JDialog`.
 The inner `JPanel` uses a `GridBagLayout` to create a form.
 I get the maximum number of bowlers from the `BowlingScoreboardModel` class to generate the same number of name and handicap `JTextFields`.
 There's not much error checking in the dialog.
 I do tie the enter key to the "OK" `JButton` to make it easier for the user to fill out the form.